jrodrigoav/coe_net_training_microservices/frontend/bookstore/README.md

 once the image is running you can log into the database using pgadmin with the user and password added into the image at build time

-then you need to recreate the database schema using the initial.sql from each project, located under the MigrationScripts folder on each project.
+then you need to recreate the database schema using the initial.sql from each project (please check DB data setup section, below), located under the MigrationScripts folder on each project.

 ##Setup Secrets for each project
 on each project you need to right click -> Manage User Secrets which will open a json file that needs to be filled with the following values